|Type of Expense||Cost Transfer Method|

 Use the “Edit/Resubmit Redist Trans” in ASU Position Management to search the transaction.

 Edit the responses.
 Relevant and detailed information will aid in making the approval and entry process quicker and more accurate.
 It is very important to give pertinent and comprehensive answers in order to provide a proper audit trail.
 Only the responses to the 3 questions/response requests can be modified.
 Additional text can only be modified if it is part of the original request.
 Additional text cannot be added to a returned request.
-It is usually possible to provide proper justifications using complete sentences in 254 characters or less.
+It is usually possible to provide proper justification using complete sentences in 254 characters or less.

-Submit the transaction again.
+Submit the transaction again within 5 business days.

 15. How do I withdraw a transaction I have submitted?